Cognigy/Documentation/docs/en/docs/webchat/v3/configuration.md

 The Advanced settings offer customization features like adding watermarks and activating maintenance mode for transparent communication during updates.
 Webchat Custom Settings further enhance customization by allowing specific UI adjustments and feature integrations through JSON formatting.

-### Watermark
+#### Watermark

 The Watermark settings
-users to personalize their chat interface with a watermark that suits their branding or platform, enhancing recognition and customization options
+users to personalize their chat interface with a watermark that suits their branding or platform, enhancing recognition and customization options.

 | Parameter      | Description                                                                                                                                                                                                                                                                               |
 |----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Watermark      | This option lets you select the type of watermark that appears at the bottom of the chat interface, acting as a subtle brand or platform identifier.
 You have the ability to choose between Default, Custom and None.
 If default is selected, the Cognigy.AI Watermark will be displayed. |
 | Watermark Text | Only available when the "Custom" option is selected for the watermark, this field allows you to specify your own text.
 The default Text is “Powered by Cognigy.AI”.                                                                                                                       |

-### Maintenance
+#### Maintenance

 The Maintenance settings offer activating maintenance mode in a chat service, including notification, disabling, or hiding options.
-It also allows for the customization of maintenance-related messages displayed to users.
+It allows for the customization of maintenance-related messages displayed to users.

 | Parameter                     | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|